 What can you do about outliers?
 All popular testing tools allow obtaining files with raw data.
 Here, all customer orders in the variants are listed.
 Another possibility is to set up corresponding reports your connected web analytics tool of choice, and to exclude abnormally high orders through the appropriate filter setting.

-Even though this has a little cost, filtering out outliers is worth doing it because you can often discover significant effects that are simply “hidden” by outliers.
+Even through there is some cost, filtering out outliers is worth doing it because you can often discover significant effects that are simply “hidden” by outliers.

 For data freaks: the valid calculation of confidence intervals

 Traditional methods to calculate confidence intervals include a problem: they assume that the fundamental data follows a certain distribution, namely a normal distribution.
 The left graphic shows a perfect (theoretical) normal distribution.
 The number of orders fluctuates around a positive average value.
 In the example, most customers order five times.
 More or fewer orders arise less often.
 The graphic to the right shows the reality.

 Assuming an average conversion rate of 5%, 95% are customers who don’t buy.
 Most buyers have probably placed one or two orders, and there are a few customers who order an extreme quantity.